Zodiacal light: Appearance

 Zodiacal light is produced by sunlight reflecting off dust particles in the Solar System known as cosmic dust.
 Consequently, its spectrum is the same as the solar spectrum.
 The material producing the zodiacal light is located in a lens-shaped volume of space centered on the sun and extending well out beyond the orbit of Earth.
 This material is known as the interplanetary dust cloud.
 Since most of the material is located near the plane of the Solar System, the zodiacal light is seen along the ecliptic.
 The amount of material needed to produce the observed zodiacal light is quite small.
-If it were in the form of 1 mm particles, each with the same albedo (reflecting power) as Earth's moon, each particle would be 8 km from its neighbors.
+If it were in the form of 1 mm particles, each with the same albedo (reflecting power) as the Moon, each particle would be 8 km from its neighbors.
 The gegenschein may be caused by particles directly opposite the Sun as seen from Earth, which would be in full phase.

 According to Nesvorný and Jenniskens, when the dust grains are as small as about 150 micrometres in size, they will hit the Earth at an average speed of 14.5 km/s, many as slowly as 12 km/s.
 If so, they pointed out, this comet dust can survive entry in partially molten form, accounting for the unusual attributes of the micrometeorites collected in Antarctica, which do not resemble the larger meteorites known to originate from asteroids.
 In recent years, observations by a variety of spacecraft have shown significant structure in the zodiacal light including dust bands associated with debris from particular asteroid families and several cometary trails.